1757-04-21 - Combat of Reichenberg

 Grosser Generalstab Kriegsgeschichtliche Abteilung II: Die Kriege Friedrichs des Grossen, Part 3 Der siebenjährige Krieg 1756-1763, Vol. 2 Prag, Berlin, 1901, pp. 74-81

 Geschichte des Siebenjahrigen Krieges in einer Reihe von Vorlesungen, bearbeitet von den Offizieren des großen Generalstabs.
 Erster Teil: Die Feldzuge von 1756 und 1757.
 Berlin 1824.

 Rogge, Christian: Ordre de Bataille zum Treffen bey Reichenberg - den 21ten April 1757 (V&B~Scenario)

 Tempelhoff, Fr.: History of the Seven Years' War Vol. I Section 4, as translated by Colin Lindsay, Cadell, London, 1793

 Thürheim, Andreas: Die Reiter-Regiment der k. k. österreichischen Armee, vol. 1 - Die Cürassiere und Dragoner, F.B.
 Geitler, Wien: 1862, p.
 240

-1757, Reichenbeg and Malleschitz.
-The Journal of HORACE ST.PAUL from 10th April to 6th May.
+1757, Reichenberg and Malleschitz.
+The Journal of Horace St. Paul from 10th April to 6th May.
 Translated and Edited with additional material by Neil Cogswell.
 Graelene Books, 1997

 Vanicek, Fr.: Specialgeschichte der Militärgrenze aus Originalquellen und Quellenwerken geschöpft, Vol. II, Vienna: Kaiserlich-Königlichen Hof- und Staatsdruckerei, 1875, pp. 412-413